Ramakrishna: Marriage

 Rumors spread to Kamarpukur that Ramakrishna became unstable as a result of his spiritual practices at Dakshineswar.
-Ramakrishna's mother and his elder brother, Rameswar, decided to get Ramakrishna married, thinking that marriage would be a good steadying influence upon him — by forcing him to take up responsibilities, and keep his attention on normal affairs rather than on his spiritual practices and visions.
+Ramakrishna's mother and his elder brother Rameswar decided to get Ramakrishna married, thinking that marriage would be a good steadying influence upon him by forcing him to take up responsibilities, and keep his attention on normal affairs rather than on his spiritual practices and visions.
 Ramakrishna himself mentioned that they would find the bride at the house of Ramchandra Mukherjee in Jayrambati, three miles to the north-west of Kamarpukur.
 The five-year-old bride, Saradamani Mukhopadhyaya (later known as Sarada Devi; she is also considered an avatar) was found, and the marriage was duly solemnised in 1859.
 Ramakrishna was twenty-three at this point, but this age difference for marriage was typical for nineteenth-century rural Bengal.
 They later spent three months together in Kamarpukur when Sarada Devi was fourteen, and Ramakrishna thirty-two.
 Ramakrishna became a very influential figure in Sarada's life, and she became a strong follower of his teachings.
 After the marriage, Sarada stayed at Jayrambati and joined Ramakrishna in Dakshineswar at the age of eighteen.

-By the time his bride joined him, Ramakrishna had already embraced the monastic life of a sannyasi; the marriage was never consummated.
-As a priest, Ramakrishna performed the ritual ceremony – the Shodashi Puja in his room, where he worshipped his wife, Sarada Devi as the Divine Mother.
-Ramakrishna regarded Sarada Devi as the Divine Mother in person, addressing her as the Holy Mother, and it was by this name that she was known to Ramakrishna's disciples.
-Sarada Devi outlived Ramakrishna by thirty-four years and played an important role in the nascent religious movement.
+By the time his bride joined him, Ramakrishna had already embraced the monastic life of a sannyasi, and the marriage was never consummated.

-As a part of practicing a spiritual mood, called mādhurā bhavā sādhana, Ramakrishna dressed and behaved as a woman.
-Disciple Mahendranath Gupta quotes the Master as follows:How can a man conquer passion?
+Once as a part of practicing the spiritual mood called mādhurā bhavā sādhana, Ramakrishna dressed and behaved as a woman.
+Disciple Mahendranath Gupta quoted the Master as follows:How can a man conquer passion?
 He should assume the attitude of a woman.
 I spent many days as the handmaid of God.
 I dressed myself in women's clothes, put on ornaments and covered the upper part of my body with a scarf, just like a woman.
 With the scarf on, I used to perform the evening worship before the image.
 Otherwise, how could I have kept my wife with me for eight months?
 Both of us behaved as if we were the handmaid of the Divine Mother.

+As a priest, Ramakrishna performed the ritual ceremony of the Shodashi Puja in his room, where he worshipped his wife Sarada Devi as the Divine Mother herself.
+Ramakrishna regarded Sarada Devi as the Divine Mother in person, addressing her as the Holy Mother, and it was by this name that she became known to Ramakrishna's disciples.
+Sarada Devi outlived Ramakrishna by thirty-four years and played an important role in the development of the nascent religious movement.